milkbag19/Group-Chat-Client-Server-Java-Sockets-/README.md

 # Want to know what ip the server is using?
-- The person running the server can go to https://whatismyipaddress.com to find the IP.
+- The person running the server can go to https://whatismyipaddress.com to find their public IP address.